-In March 2022, the Company's clinical trial application ("CTA") filing for TSHA-102 for the treatment of Rett Syndrome was approved by Health Canada and therefore triggered a regulatory milestone payment in connection with this agreement.
-The Company recorded \$1.0 million within research and development expenses in the condensed consolidated statements of operations for the three months ended March 31, 2022.
-The \$1.0 million regulatory milestone fee was paid in July 2022.
-No additional milestone payments were made in connection with this agreement during the three months ended March 31, 2023.
+In March 2022, the Company's clinical trial application, ("CTA") filing for TSHA-102 for the treatment of Rett Syndrome was approved by Health Canada and therefore triggered a regulatory milestone payment in connection with this agreement.
+The

+Company recorded \$1.0 million within research and development expenses and classified the payment as an investing cash outflow in the consolidated statements of cash flows.
+In May 2023, the Company dosed the first patient with TSHA-102 in the Phase 1/2 REVEAL trial evaluating the safety and preliminary efficacy of TSHA-102 in adult patients with Rett syndrome and therefore triggered a milestone payment in connection with the Abeona Rett Agreement.
+The Company recorded \$3.5 million within research and development expenses in the condensed consolidated statements of operations for the year ended December 31, 2023.
+This milestone fee was paid in August 2023 and classified as an investing cash outflow in the consolidated statements of cash flows for the year ended December 31, 2023.
+No additional milestone payments were made or triggered in connection with this agreement during the three months ended March 31, 2024.